 |Making lifelong memories in Orlando|

-On October 13th, 20% of all in-store purchases at Kendra Scott locations nationwide will directly benefit IoH in order to fund a future Legacy Retreat.
+On October 13th, 20% of all purchases at Kendra Scott locations nationwide will directly benefit IoH in order to fund a future Legacy Retreat.
 This means that more families like Sham’s and Holley’s will receive tools for this difficult time in their lives, meet a support network who truly understands the challenges they face, and most importantly, have the opportunity to make precious memories together while they still can.

 Sham wants those families to know that Holley became known for a reason.
 According to Sham, “Holley opened up, which took strength and vulnerability.
 She wanted to honor God in that and she did.
 Right after she made the video, she texted me that she was nervous, but that she set that fear aside for a bigger purpose.
 She felt a calling to speak, she did, and she was heard.”